Shamirah Nalugya: Early life

 Nalugya was raised in Bweyogerere and belongs to the Baganda.

 Club career

-Nalugya has played for Isra soccer academy, Kawempe Muslims WL and currently in Kampala queens in Uganda.
+Nalugya has played for Isra soccer academy, Kawempe Muslims WL,Kampala queens and currently in FC MINSK WOMEN in BELARUS.

 International career

+Nalugya made her senior national team debut at the 2018 COSAFA Women's Championship as Uganda defeated Eswatini 4-3 in South Africa.

 Nalugya capped for Uganda at senior level during the 2022 Africa Women Cup of Nations qualification.